 Although Burundi is a small country, there are quite a few things to enjoy here.

-- A Tour of Museums at Gitega: A trip to Gitega is sure to be a fun as well as a very educational experience.
-The museums here preserve the country’s history through various manuscripts, artifacts, and even maps.
+A trip to Gitega is sure to be a fun as well as a very educational experience.
+The museums here preserve the country's history through various manuscripts, artifacts, and even maps.
 There are many relics from the ancient kingdom of Burundi, excavated by modern explorers.
 There is also a game reserve nearby.
 The accommodations here are quite good and suitable for all kinds of budget.

-- Drum Show at Gishora: Gishora is best known for its drum show, performed by the locals.
+Gishora is best known for its drum show, performed by the locals.
 The drums play a very important part in Burundi, whether to create music during festivals or to scare away predators.
 The rustic, tribal music is sure to give you a rush of adrenaline.

-- Relaxing at Saga Beach: The Saga Beach comes alive with both locals and tourists on the weekends.
+The Saga Beach comes alive with both locals and tourists on the weekends.
 At other times, it is a great place to relax.
 While it is not one of the most spectacular beaches you might have seen, it is one of those places where nature speaks to you.
 A swim in the warm waters is just what you need after a tiring day.

-- Safari at the Kibira National Park: Unfortunately, most of Burundi’s natural vegetation has been replaced by commercial plantation, and the country has suffered from heavy deforestation.
+Unfortunately, most of Burundi's natural vegetation has been replaced by commercial plantation, and the country has suffered from heavy deforestation.
 The Kibira National Park is one of the few forested areas and is home to some very rare species of birds.
 You can also take a tour of the surrounding tea plantations right beside the park.

-- Trek to Mount Heha: If you want to indulge in some adventure, then head for Mount Heha, which is the highest point in the country.
+If you want to indulge in some adventure, then head for Mount Heha, which is the highest point in the country.
 There are many trails here suitable for hiking and trekking.
 The view of the surrounding landscape once you reach the top is breathtaking.

 Travel Risks for International Travelers in Burundi